-Many people’s journeys to a low carb lifestyle weren’t overnight transitions.
+Many people’s journeys to a low-carb lifestyle weren’t overnight transitions.
 Change rarely happens in a day.
 “Un-brainwashing” yourself from years and years of conventional wisdom takes time.
 Chances are you won’t change your physician’s opinion about your nutrition program in one or two appointments, so keep your expectations realistic.
-Acknowledge they may be skeptical and probably won’t jump onboard right away, and that’s okay.
-The journey to improving health is indeed a journey and because of this you can’t expect your doctor to automatically change.
+Acknowledge they may be skeptical and probably won’t jump on board right away, and that’s okay.
+The journey to improving health is indeed a journey and because of this, you can’t expect your doctor to automatically change.
 All you can ask for is their support as you run your own race.

 Set the stage for a friendly chat

-From the very moment you walk into the office, be intentional about keeping a smile on your face and a light heart.
-If you’re already in defense mode when you step foot in the door, then you’ve already put a negative stamp on the potential conversation about what you know is changing your life–your healthy low carb lifestyle.
+From the very moment, you walk into the office, be intentional about keeping a smile on your face and a light heart.
+If you’re already in defense mode when you step foot in the door, then you’ve already put a negative stamp on the potential conversation about what you know is changing your life–your healthy low-carb lifestyle.
 But, if you’re in the right mindset and have the right attitude, then go for it!
 Be excited about starting a respectful conversation with your doctor about the new nutritional approach you are taking and the positive changes you’ve already seen.
 It’s a good idea not to assume from the get-go that they are completely stuck in the mainstream way of thinking.
 You may even be pleasantly surprised to hear they are familiar with the positive benefits of eating lower-carb or that they may have had other patients follow a similar approach.
-Try not to accuse them of not being onboard or get defensive if you don’t need to.
+Try not to accuse them of not being on board or get defensive if you don’t need to.
 Even mainstream medical doctors may be more open-minded than you think.

 Invite your doctor to the party

 By inviting your doctor to the party you are allowing him or her to celebrate your health victories WITH you.
 Remember that you both have the same goal: improving your health.
 Give your doctor the benefit of the doubt and assume they are on your team unless proven otherwise.
-When you no longer need the drugs your doctor prescribed to you and your health markers improve, share your excitement and invite them to experience the joyful feelings with you.
+When you no longer need the drugs your doctor prescribed to you and your health markers improve, share your excitement and invite them to experience the joyful feeling with you.
 If you feel resentful or frustrated that they didn’t give you a more natural approach in the first place or maybe because they’re skeptical about the way you are eating, that’s okay.
 Acknowledge your feelings but don’t let them get in the way of the excitement you feel for reaching your health goals.